Sir William Bowyer-Smijth, 12th Baronet: Early life

 Bowyer-Smijth was born on 1 September 1840 and baptised on 21 September 1840 at 13 Lower Grosvenor Street in London.
 He was the son of Sir William Bowyer-Smijth, 11th Baronet and Marianne Frances Meux.
 While still married to his mother, his father left her and, pretending to be a widower, courted and then married sixteen year old Eliza Fechnie Malcolm.
 They had twelve children, six sons and seven daughters while his mother was still alive.
 A week after his mother's death in 1875, his father remarried Eliza.
 Although legitimised under Scottish law by petition in 1918, the baronetcy and estates could not pass to the children of his father's second marriage.

 His paternal grandfather was the Rev. Sir Edward Bowyer-Smijth, 10th Baronet of Hill Hall, in 1839.
-His paternal grandparents were Sir Henry Meux, 1st Baronet and the former Elizabeth-Mary Smith.
+His maternal grandparents were Sir Henry Meux, 1st Baronet and the former Elizabeth-Mary Smith.
 Among his extended family were first cousins, Sir Henry Bruce Meux, 3rd Baronet (who married socialite Valerie Langdon) and George Capell, 7th Earl of Essex, who married American heiress Adele Beach Grant.

 Bowyer-Smijth was educated at Eton College.